fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 }
 ```

+So far so good.
+Of course, one service makes for sad-sack composition.
+Let's change that and utilize another service that takes an array of (_name_, _greet_) tuples and returns them as an array of structs.
+Let's call that service *echo_service* and think of it as a proxy for any number of services, e.g., a database query service.

-Before we conclude this section and move on to service development, let's expand our data structure like below and *parallelize* the use of the _greeter_ service:
+Before we conclude this section and move on to service development witn _Marine_, let's expand our data structure like below and *parallelize* the use of the _greeter_ service:

 ```bash
 -- greeter_better_par.aqua